alexwlchan/alexwlchan.net/src/_til/2025/2025-07-06-list-of-tickboxes-in-wtforms.md

 I was working on a Flask app, which had a [web form](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iii-web-forms) using WTForms.
 I wanted one of the form fields to be a list of items, from which the user could select one or more.

-The basic functionality isn't tricky to write -- here's a simple example, using a [`SelectMultipleField`](https://wtforms.readthedocs.io/en/2.3.x/fields/#wtforms.fields.SelectMultipleField) to keep the list of options:
+The basic functionality isn't tricky to write -- here's an example, using a [`SelectMultipleField`](https://wtforms.readthedocs.io/en/2.3.x/fields/#wtforms.fields.SelectMultipleField) to keep the list of options:

 ```python
 from flask import Flask